-You remember in the first chapter when we presented you with a fictional dialogue you were having with Rita, our Community Network practitioner, during an event focused on community networking?
-Well, imagine that you were to go back to a similar event a few weeks later.
-You've learned about Community Networks and their importance.
+You remember in the first chapter when we presented you with a fictional dialogue you were having with Rita, our community network practitioner, during an event focused on community networking?
+Well, imagine that you were to go back to a similar event a few months later.
+You've learned about community networks and their importance.
 And Rita is now getting into practical guidance, starting with the importance of gathering a group with diverse skills.